Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Refusing to Respond to a DSAR

 According to ICO standards, a DSAR may be rejected if it is excessive or unwarranted.
 It's critical to keep in mind that each request's eligibility for an exemption must be considered individually.
-If you decline to fulfill a request, you must let the person know why and that they have the option to file a complaint with the ICO.
+If you decline to fulfill a request, you must inform the relevant individual regarding the reasons for refusal and the available options which an individual has to file a complaint with the relevant authorities.

 Key Takeaways